Bernadetha-Prosper/Bernadetha-Prosper/README.md

 - 👋 Hi, I’m @Bernadetha-Prosper
-- 👀 I’m interested in web and mobile development
+- 👀 I’m interested in data analysis and web development
-- 🌱 I’m currently learning Android Development
+- 🌱 I’m currently improving my skills in data science
-- 💞️ I’m looking to collaborate on web and mobile development projects
+- 💞️ Looking to collaborate on web and data analysis projects
 - 📫 Contact me at bernadethaprosper@gmail.com

 <!---